 Guide on applying for a residence permit for Denmark

-Some of the post-arrival issues UK nationals should take into consideration are the following:
+If you want to immigrate to Denmark from UK, you should know that some of the post-arrival issues UK nationals should take into consideration are the following:

 - Obtain the CPR number: this is a mandatory step and the Central Person Register number will be essential for tax and social security issues.